gforien/gforien/README__eng.md

 ### 📄 Download my resume → [english](https://github.com/gforien/gforien/raw/main/CV_Gabriel_FORIEN_2021_12__DevOps_.pdf) / [french](https://github.com/gforien/gforien/raw/main/CV_Gabriel_FORIEN_2021_12__DevOps_.pdf)

 *Only my personnal and academic projects are listed below.<br>
 Professional projects on which I worked are not available publicly.*

+*NB: I apply to France-based jobs and international jobs.<br>
+Even if one writes code and comments solely in English, documentation and READMEs sometimes have to be written in French.<br>
+Therefore, I have to display both.
+Some project READMEs are written in English (like [this one](https://github.com/gforien/docker-nginx-reverse-proxy)), and others in French (like [this one](https://github.com/gforien/azure-cicd-pipeline)).*

 #### GitHub stats
 [![](https://github-readme-stats.vercel.app/api?username=gforien&show_icons=true&count_private=true&include_all_commits=true)](https://github.com/gforien)